ClaytonONeill/Project_2/README.md

 I would have loved to have added a bit more capability to the site, the pictures look a little weird as they are resized and squashed/stretched.
 Incorporating more information about the place of purchase or a link to each brewery would be really cool.
-Also adding the ability to have tags for your entries that can #### searched for later.
+Also adding the ability to have tags for your entries that can be searched for later.
 Basically I feel that this was pretty barebones for what it could be but I like the ability to continue to grow this project.